WindowsVista42/Quark-Engine/README.md

 ## Future Plans
 - 1.0 version (currently 70% feature complete)
-- Open source more systems
+- Open source more systems as they get developed
 - Make a commercial game to test the engine

 ##  Why Make a Game Engine?